Office of Admission

 Official transcripts listing all transfer coursework from the accredited institutions must be forwarded to the Office of Admission.

-College credits earned through advanced placement or dual enrollment while in high school will be noted as such on the academic record following appropriate approval by the Office of the Dean of Undergraduate and Graduate Studies.
+College credits earned through advanced placement or dual enrollment while in high school will be noted as such on the academic record following appropriate approval by the Associate Provost for Academic Policy and Mission Support.

 Advanced Placement/International Baccalaureate/High School-College Dual Enrollment/A-Levels: Cambridge International Exams